 After overcoming all configuration, collaboration, costing, pricing and even approval obstacles, the average "Bill Busy" sales rep will live up to his name in diligently compiling all specifications, configuration details and prices into a proposal document.
 Usually this would be done with the help of Word or Excel templates, whilst trying to match corporate standards and aiming to deliver all customer requested elements of a quotation.
 In manufacturing and engineering this document may be very comprehensive and contain components such as:

 - cover letter,

 - project charter,

 - terms & conditions and more.

 Personalizing all these single documents and copy-pasting the relevant proposal data is an error-prone and extensive process.

 The inefficiency in compiling RFQ components manually is time consuming and can be automated easily.
 The risk of bringing in new copy-paste errors is high and the usage of non-centralized and therewith outdated data can have a significant impact on the margin.

 For sales reps the above-mentioned obstacles during the process of configuration, pricing and quoting might be troublesome, but from a management perspective, these are substantial factors that can put an entire business at risk.

 As in manufacturing and engineering businesses there is a high dependency on the customer, only a quote-centric approach can help to mitigate these risks.
-Business owners are to analyze their risks referring the above-discussed points carefully and find a CPQ solution that helps to mitigate the most relevant Configure-Price-Quote risks.
+Business owners are to analyze their risks referring the above-discussed points carefully and find a CPQ solution that helps to mitigate the most relevant sales risks.